pereiravp/POO/README.md

 A text-based smart home management system written in Java, inspired by platforms like Home Assistant.
-You create houses, split them into rooms, fill those rooms with connected devices, and then control everything — individually, on a schedule, or through automations and scenes.
+You create houses, split them into rooms, fill those rooms with connected devices, and then control everything: individually, on a schedule, or through automations and scenes.
 A virtual clock lets you fast-forward time and watch energy consumption add up.